matthewford/agile_debugging_rails/book/ThinkingSphinx.markdown

     has tags(:id), :as => :tag_ids

-### Error: Filtering on DateTime fields returns an empty arrar
+### Error: Filtering on a DateTime field returns no results
-When using a filter with a Date Time no results are found eg:

     Post.search :with => {:published_at => 3.days.ago..Time.now}
     => []